Opentrons/Protocols/protocols/1577/README.md

     * PCR preparation

 ## Description
-This protocol performs PCR preparation on a custom 3x8 membrane chip on 6 PCR strips. **Please calibrate the custom chip so that the pipette tip lands lands just barely above the membrane**-- this will ensure accurate liquid transfer without disturbing the eggs or crashing into the chip.
+This protocol performs PCR preparation on a custom 3x8 membrane chip on 6 PCR strips.
+Ensure that the chip is seated so that the wells of the second (middle) row are slightly offset to the **left** of the first and third rows as shown in 'Additional Notes' below. **Please calibrate the custom chip so that the pipette tip lands lands just barely above the membrane**-- this will ensure accurate liquid transfer without disturbing the eggs or crashing into the chip.
 For reagent setup, see 'Additional Notes' below.

 ---